 What Are Essential Oils?

 They are the oldest form of remedies and cosmetics known to man and were considered more valuable than gold.
-There are 188 references to oils in the Bible.
+There are 188 references to essential oils in the Bible.

 All Essential Oils Are NOT Created Equal

 It’s important to note that not all essential oils are created equal, especially when using them with animals.
 Essential oils have gotten a bad rap in years past due to inferior quality oils used and in many cases, caused harm to companion animals.
-Most of the essential oils that you find in the health food stores are filled with synthetic ingredients afford the producer a greater yield making them more profitable.
+Most of the essential oils that you find in the health food stores are filled with synthetic ingredients which afford the producer a greater yield making them more profitable.
 Essential oils are only regulated by the cosmetic industry which then allows for extreme liberty in labeling: allowing a label to state “100% organic” as long as just one ingredient in the process is organic.